Entanglement Negativity in Flat Holography: Holographic entanglement negativity in flat space TMG

 \subsection{Two disjoint intervals in proximity}

-Finally we compute the holographic entanglement negativity for the bipartite mixed state configuration of two disjoint intervals in a GCFT$_{1+1}$ with both central charges non-vanishing.
-The entanglement negativity for such configurations involves a four-point function of spinning twist operators.
-Therefore to obtain the entanglement negativity via field theoretic methods, we need a semi-classical monodromy analysis of the four-point twist correlator for non-trivial central charges $c_L$ and $c_M$.
-In this paper, instead of developing a corresponding geometric monodromy technique, we propose a generalization of the holographic conjecture in eq. \eqref{conjdisj}.
-For two disjoint intervals living at the null infinity of the geometries described by TMG in asymptotically flat spacetimes, we replace $\text{L}^{\text{extr}}$ by $\mathcal{L}$ in eq. \eqref{conjdisj} to obtain
+Finally in this subsection, we compute the holographic entanglement negativity for the bipartite mixed state configuration of two disjoint intervals in a GCFT$_{1+1}$ with both central charges non-vanishing.
+The entanglement negativity for such configurations involves a four-point function of twist operators with non-zero spin.
+Therefore to obtain the entanglement negativity via field theoretic methods, we need a semi-classical monodromy analysis of the four-point twist correlator when both the central charges $c_L$ and $c_M$ are non-zero.
+Note from eq. \eqref{CLCM} that $c_L\propto c_M$ when the coupling of the gravitational Chern-Simons term in the bulk dual theory remains finite.
+Therefore, the previous analysis in subsection \ref{section6} for a large $c_M$ remains valid and we may obtain a closed form expression of the complete conformal block in the large central charge limit \footnote{Note that, even if both the central charges $c_L$ and $c_M$ are large, the ratio $\frac{c_M}{c_L}=\mu$ remains finite and therefore the dual anomalous gravitational theory is well defined.
+Interestingly, in the case of Einstein gravity in the bulk as considered in subsection \ref{section6}, the corresponding limit $\mu\to \infty$ of the TMG action in eq. \eqref{TMGaction} is reminiscent of the central charge $c_L$ being zero as seen from eq. \eqref{CLCM}.}.
+In the following, we obtain the large central charge expression for the entanglement negativity for two disjoint intervals in a GCFT$_{1+1}$ with both central charges non-vanishing.
+Subsequently we propose a bulk construction of the holographic entanglement negativity in the dual asymptotically flat geometries incorporating the anomalous effects of the topologically massive gravity.